Government of Kerala: Departments

+In addition to the Secretariat, the Government operates various line departments—commonly known as Directorates or Commissionerates—which function under the administrative control of their respective Secretariat Departments.
+These departments are responsible for policy implementation and service delivery and are headed by designated officers such as Directors, Commissioners, or Directors General, who may belong to IAS, IPS, IFS, or technical/specialist cadres.

+Besides government departments, the state performs its functions through several allied institutions, including autonomous bodies, welfare fund boards, development authorities, commissions, public sector undertakings, universities, and cultural institutions.

+At present there are 47 Secretariat Departments as below:

 State insignias

 The Kerala State Emblem is a derivative version of the royal coat of arms of the Kingdom of Travancore.
 The state emblem symbolises two elephants guarding the Imperial Shanku, or conch, in its imperial crest.
 This crest was the insignia of Lord Sree Padmanabha (a form of Lord Vishnu) - the national deity of Travancore.
 Shanku was considered one of the common emblems of a majority of the Kerala feudal kingdoms.
 The Kingdom of Cochin and Zamorin's Malabar also had conch as state emblems.
 When the kingdoms of Cochin and Travancore merged in 1949, for a brief period, the crest carried a wheel or chakra in the centre with Shanku on top of it.
 With the accession of Malabar into Travancore-Cochin, the state of Kerala was formed in 1957.
 During this time, the royal coat of arms of the Travancore kingdom was modified by placing the "Lion Capital of Ashoka" on top of the imperial conch.
 The Travancore Royal Family uses the erstwhile Royal Coat of Arms of Travancore today, whereas Sree Padmanabhaswamy Temple of Trivandrum uses only the imperial conch crest as its coat of arms.

 The state animal of Kerala is the elephant, and the government emblem has two elephants in it.
 The state bird is the great Indian hornbill (ML:മലമ്പുഴക്കി വേഴാമ്പല്).
 The state flower is the golden shower (ML:കണിക്കൊന്ന), and the state tree is the coconut.
 The state fish is the pearlspot or karimeen (കരിമീന്).